sunny-aguilar/py-web-app-01/README.md

 │       └── routes.py
 └── run.py
 ```
 Each folder within the app directory holds a blueprint along with its associated routes.
-This in turns makes the app more modular and re-usable.
+This in turns makes the app:
+- more modular
+- re-usable.